Vishvesh1542/Organic-Notes/Basic Mechanisms/SN¹ Mechanism.md

 #### 3) Nature of Solvent

-- **Polar Aprotic Solvents** are preferred as they have high dielectric constant which can polarize the $\ce{R-LG}$ bond easily making leaving group go away faster
+- **Polar Protic Solvents** are preferred as they have high dielectric constant which can polarize the $\ce{R-LG}$ bond easily making leaving group go away faster
 - They are also useful as after leaving group leaves it is CAGED by the solvent molecules unable to react with substrate again so make reaction go backward

 #### 4) Nature of Nucleophile